 Mr Steven Newton

-I have been a governor at the school since 2012 and I am currently Chair of the Finance and Staffing Committee.
+I have been a governor at the school since 2012.

 I qualified as a solicitor at the grand old age of 36 and I am currently employed by a local authority as Assistant Director of Governance with responsibility for managing legal, human resources, elections and democratic services teams.
 Prior to that, I worked in various legal roles within the local authority specialising in employment law, litigation and adult social care law.